emilssolmanis/hurr-durr/README.md

  * `img(thread_id, filename, data)` -- gets called with downloaded image data, only relevant if images are downloaded
  * `download_img(thread_id, filename)` -- gets called to check if a particular image should be downloaded, only relevant if images are downloaded

+# Installing

+It's in PyPI, just use pip

+    pip install hurr-durr

 # Why?